 Aikido is a modern form of the martial arts that includes many traditions in one.
-It was developed by Morihei Ueshiba (1883–1969), an exceptional Japanese martial artist whose background included the study of jujitsu, especially Daito-ryu aikijujitsu, sword fighting, and spear fighting.
+It was developed by Morihei Ueshiba (1883–1969), an exceptional Japanese martial artist whose background included the study of jujutsu, especially Daito-ryu aikijujutsu, sword fighting, and spear fighting.
 While these roots can be clearly recognized in modern-day aikido, Ueshiba (often called “O-Sensei,” the great teacher) continued to develop and innovate the art throughout his life, working particularly with ideas of directing energy and blending that emphasize the possibility of effective self-defense without the need for strength or force.

 O-Sensei’s religious beliefs also contributed in important ways to the art he developed.
 O-Sensei joined the religious group Omotokyo in 1919, and he borrowed heavily from its philosophy and world-view as spiritual underpinnings for his martial art.
 To emphasize this, he changed the name of the art from aikibudo (“the warrior's path of harmony”) to aikido (“the path of harmony”) in 1942.